 What you wear is an expression of who you are.
 Having a unique sense of style is important to all women, but sometimes it doesn’t fit the time and place.
 For example — the grunge, laid-back look might be an extension of your personality, but it won’t fly at work.
 Although the world is rapidly progressing, there are still some rules that are worth following if you want to be taken seriously in any workplace.
 Fashion is all about fluidity, and we can dress for purpose, style, and still find ways to incorporate our personalities.
 Read below for the eight major clothing items to avoid at the office!

 Whether your office environment is casual or not, you should never make the mistake of wearing a pair of legging or tights to work.
-Your favourite pair of leggings can be too tight, and even see-through in certain cases.
-Most important of all: leggings aren’t pants!
+Why?
+Because leggings aren’t pants!
 You’ll feel uncomfortable roaming around in them, and your superiors will assume you were too lazy to get properly dressed in the morning.
 Remember — dress to impress!

 2. Distressed Jeans